StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Ex: ```/home/absolute/filepath/project_1```

 To determine what your absolute filepath will be, use the ```pwd``` command.
 The direction of the read will be either 'forward' or 'reverse'.
 Again, spelling matters!
 Check to see if your raw reads have both R1 and R2 in their names.
-If so, you have both forward and reverse reads.
+If so, you have both forward and reverse reads or paired-end data.
 R1 represents the forward read, and R2 represents the reverse.

 How your Manifest file in Excel should look: